From £37,925.00 or £297.46 on LeaseFetcher.

 Similar to the much more expensive A8 Saloon, the A6 has many of the same high-quality materials inside.
 All the soft-touch plastics feel luxurious and high end, and the 3-screen infotainment system is eye-catching yet simple to use.
 While you’re sitting in the Audi A6, you’ll find yourself taking the long way home.

 The entry level trim comes with two infotainment screens.
 The top screen is 9 inches (or 10 inches if you upgrade) and the bottom is also 9 inches (across the board).
-The upper display is home to Audi's excellent MMI system and controls sat-nav and smartphone mirroring
+The upper display is home to the excellent Audi MMI system and controls sat-nav and smartphone mirroring

 The lower screen is for controlling your car - air conditioning settings, and so on.
 Anything that used to have a button, you can find here.
 The menus on the MMI are vibrant and it’s user-friendly.